 - Fresh fruit

-Whilst the range of food on offer at supper is similar to lunch, we feel this is a time for pupils to relax and an opportunity for the chefs to interact more with pupils.
+Whilst the range of food on offer at supper is similar to lunch, we feel this is a time for students to relax and an opportunity for the chefs to interact more with students.
 This is where our pop-up and themed meals such as ‘Street Food Festival’ and ‘Best of British Lunch’ come into place, combined with live cooking from our chef's stations to make for a homely and authentic supper experience for pupils.

 Boarders have the opportunity to unwind with friends and enjoy meals in a more leisurely fashion on Sundays.
 Brunches are designed with grazing in mind and the day wouldn't be complete without a traditional roast dinner.